tengge1/ShadowEditor/README.md

 6. Network data is compressed with `gzip`, and the speed of displaying and scene loading is really fast.
 7. No `Visual Studio` required.
 You can develop with `Visual Studio Code` for both the server and web.

+Upgrade from C# version:

+The data structure and web client is not changed, just copy `./ShadowEditor.Web/Upload/` folder to `build/public/Upload/`;

 ## Features

 1. Cross-platform: `Windows`, `Linux`, `Mac`; and supports desktop and web versions.